garrandall/popular-music-data/tracks/when-it-s-love-van-halen.md

 How do I know when it's love?
 I can't tell you but it lasts forever
-Ooh, how does it feel when it's love?
+Oh, how does it feel when it's love?
 It's just something you feel together, hey!
 How do I know when it's love?
 I can't tell you but it lasts forever
-When it's love ooh, when it's love
+When it's love oh, when it's love
 Hey!
 It'll last forever